 - After-school provision is accessible to all children, including those with SEND.

 - Extra-curricular activities are accessible for children with SEND.

-- A Thrive Room and Sensory Room is provided for children who need a space and Thrive-trained adults to support their emotional needs.
+- A Pastoral Room (The Nest) is provided for children who need a space and Thrive-trained adults to support their emotional needs.